HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

     - [WebSphere Application Server 9.0.5.23](../../get_started/system_requirements/traditional/supported_config.md#websphere-application-server)
     - [Java Development Kit 8.0.8.40](../../get_started/system_requirements/traditional/supported_config.md#java-sdk)
     - No iFixes

-### DAM - Cancel ongoing uploads through the progress bar

-=== "Containers"
-    The upload progress bar now includes controls to cancel uploads that are in-progress.
-You can cancel individual file or folder uploads using the **Cancel Uploading** button next to each in-progress item.
-You can also use the **Cancel All** button to stop all pending items at once.
-For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md).

-### DAM - Collection sorting

-=== "Containers"
-    You can now sort collections and their contents to find them more efficiently.
-Sorting options are available for root-level collections and the assets and sub-collections within them.
-This feature is available in both Grid and List views.
-A dedicated icon allows you to switch between ascending and descending order.
-For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U